maixnor/wu/obsidian/Questions GLE - post Midterm.md

 ### How did EU membership affect Austria’s status of permanent neutrality?
 ### Assuming that the EU decides to modify the EU Treaties, what has to happen from the perspective of Austrian constitutional law?
 ### Is every international treaty directly applicable in Austria?
 State reasons for your answer
+- yes
+- although for the creation of the treaty the parliament or the Laender in case of special competences must be involved in the forming of the treaty
+- once the treaty is formed it is directly applicable
 ### How do the Laender participate in the decision-making process of the EU?
+- they participate directly in the Austrian elections for the EU Parliament and can vote via proxy in the Austrian Parliament via their representatives there

 # Chapter 7
 ### Does the EU have a constitution?